hp09d/SAE-Baja-Data-Acquisition/EAGLE Schematics and Board Files/Sensor Boards/README.md

 This board design is based around the MSP430G2553IN20.
 It includes a stabilizing RC pair on the reset pin, as well as an optional reset button and status LED.

 This board is used as a platform for building sensor modules for the Baja car.
-It breaks out power, ground, and both serial interfaces (UCA and UCB), as well as analog pins 0-2.
+It breaks out power, ground, and both serial interfaces (UCA and UCB), as well as analog pins 0-2, 4, and 5.
 The pinout of the UCB header matches with pins 2-7 of the UCA/ANALOG header for easily switching interfaces.

 UCB Header: